FlipW0rld/CS506_Project/README.md

 ### Data description and Collection:

-Data was collected from October 7th to November 31st.
+Training Data was collected from October 7th to November 31st.
 The collected data includes:

 - Date
 - Weekday